raysan5/raygui/README.md

 Officially, raygui 1.0 was published on June 2016, about one year and a half after its developmentment started.

 ## notes on raygui 2.0
-Current development version, the one avaliable here, supposed a complete redesign of the library with an improved styling system.
+Current development version, the one avaliable here, a complete redesign of the library with an improved styling system.

 ## controls
 raygui provides the following controls: